 Fiona Hayvice (Parent Representative)

 Kia ora – hello to you all.
 My name is Fiona Hayvice and I am excited to have been selected as a parent representative on the Board of Trustees for Owhiro Bay School.
 I will bring my can-do attitude and reasoned voice to the Board.
 Professionally, my time is spent managing marketing-comms for our retail business (husband Todd and I founded YOYO, curating Kiwi-designed Furniture, Homeware and Lighting in 2011), and training to compete as a top level ultra-runner (I’ve represented New Zealand at World Champs and I’m currently ranked 11th on the Ultra-Trail World Tour).
 In early 2018, I moved to Owhiro Bay (from the CBD) with Todd, and our son Spike (currently in Year 3).
 Instantly, I felt a connection.
 I wanted to immerse myself into the community (OBS being at the heart) that will ultimately become my small family’s tūrangawaewae – standing place.
-I jumped at every opportunity to engage – volunteering at school fundraisers, classroom activity days, beach clean-ups, taking on the responsibility of Minutes Secretary for the OBS Board (utilising skills obtained from 7 years tenure on a body corporate committee), and this year I started the weekly OBS Run Club.
+I jumped at every opportunity to engage – volunteering at school fundraisers, classroom activity days, beach clean-ups, and this year I started the weekly OBS Run Club.
 My vision is to empower our young and build life long habits for the betterment of society; for “E tipu e rea – In our children lies our future”.
 Participating in these various activities, I was thrilled to discover an exceptionally inclusive and supportive community.
 One that’s steeped in history and holds strong values, yet recalibrates to move with the times.
 I’m excited to see what the next chapter holds for OBS, and most importantly I am honoured to be involved.
 Please know you can approach me at any time: I’ll listen with an open-mind, and I won’t be afraid to represent your voice.

 Tineke Giddy (Principal)